Sid1279/CarCognize-MLOps/README.md

-# Car Model Classifier built using PyTorch, deployed via AWS SageMaker 🚗
+# The most powerful car classifier out there 🚗
 ### Updates to README coming soon

 ## Pipeline